KristofferC/PGFPlotsX.jl/docs/src/examples/juliatypes.md

 ![](dataframes.svg)

-## Countour.jl
+## Contour.jl

-A `Table` of a contour from the [Contours.jl package](https://github.com/JuliaGeometry/Contour.jl) will print as .tex in a format that is good to use with `contour_prepared`.
+A `Table` of a contour from the [Contour.jl package](https://github.com/JuliaGeometry/Contour.jl) will print as .tex in a format that is good to use with `contour_prepared`.

 ```@example pgf